FrankJaco/wwino-chrome-extension/README.md

 # wwino-chrome-extension
 The Wonderful Wino Chrome Browser Extension utilizes the Vivino site to provide publicly available wine facts to make short work of returning from your favorite merchant and getting the wine you purchased entered into your Wonderful Wino Home Assistant Addon’s database.

-## Wonderful Wino Chrome Browser Extension Installation
+## Wonderful Wino Helper Chrome Browser Extension Installation

 Follow these steps to install the Wonderful Wino Extension in your Chrome browser.